-- Then Josiah fathered Jeconiah and his brothers before the exile to Babylon.
+- Then Josiah fathered Jeconiah and his brothers before the deportation to Babylon.

-- Then after the exile to Babylon, Jeconiah fathered Shealtiel.
+- Then after the deportation to Babylon, Jeconiah fathered Shealtiel.
 Then Shealtiel fathered Zerubbabel.

 - Then Zerubbabel fathered Abiud.
 Then Abiud fathered Eliakim.
 Then Eliakim fathered Azor.